leanprover/fp-lean/functional-programming-lean/src/hello-world/step-by-step.md

 To execute a `let` statement that uses a `←`, start by evaluating the expression to the right of the arrow (in this case, `IO.getStdIn`).
 Because this expression is just a variable, its value is looked up.
 The resulting value is a built-in primitive `IO` action.
-The next step is to execute the resulting `IO` action.
-Executing this action results in a value that represents the standard input stream, which has type `IO.FS.Stream`.
+The next step is to execute this `IO` action, resulting in a value that represents the standard input stream, which has type `IO.FS.Stream`.
-The result of executing the `IO` action is then associated with the name to the left of the arrow (here `stdin`) for the remainder of the `do` block.
+Standard input is then associated with the name to the left of the arrow (here `stdin`) for the remainder of the `do` block.

 Executing the second line, `{{#include ../../../examples/hello-name/HelloName.lean:line2}}`, proceeds similarly.
 First, the expression `IO.getStdout` is evaluated, yielding an `IO` action that will return the standard output.